smidwap/turbolinks/README.md

 Transition Cache: A Speed Boost
 -------------------------------------

+**Note: Transition cache is only available on master.
+To enable the feature, you must point the turbolinks gem to master: `gem "turbolinks", github: "rails/turbolinks"`**

 Transition Cache is an experimental feature that makes loading cached pages instanteneous.
 Once a user has visited a page, returning later to the page results in an instant load.

 For example, if Page A is already cached by Turbolinks and you are on Page B, clicking a link to Page A will *immediately* display the cached copy of Page A. Turbolinks will then fetch Page A from the server and replace the cached page once the new copy is returned.